 Custom 2in body lift provide clearance above the big ZF transmission without cutting up the floor.
 Stock bumpers modified to sit at the right height.
 Custom off-road bumpers currently under construction; adjustable, low-profile design, primarily 0.25 inch steel, with in-set lights.
 Shackle tabs run through the exterior face the mounting bracket.
 Front will accommodate a Warn 8274 that I am rebuilding.

 I had added clearance markers added to cab, but have since re-skinned the roof.
 Would like markers up there again, but concerned about water ingress.

-Stowed away I have a JVC head unit, 4 inch and 6 inch JL Audio speakers, TMA 4 channel amp, Infinity mono amp, pair of 10 in subs, and some other speakers.
-We'll see how much I end up installing.
+Stowed away I have a pair of 6 inch JL Audio speakers, TMA 4 channel amp, Infinity mono amp, pair of 10 in subs, and some other speakers.
+This stuff is low priority, so we'll see how much I end up installing.